HeidiBT1/heidithiemann.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I'm Dr. Heidi Thiemann (pronounced Tee-man), Project Manager at Truro & Penwith College and Director of the Space Skills Alliance.
-I was recently awarded a PhD in astrophysics from the School of Physical Sciences at The Open University, UK.
+Hi, I'm Dr. Heidi Thiemann (pronounced Tee-man), Director of the Space Skills Alliance and Project Manager at Truro & Penwith College.

 Space Technology Training
 ======